Overcoming cancer-related fatigue – how it affects me and how I can cope

-Battling any form of cancer can be quite a feat in itself.
-But when cancer is accompanied with fatigue, it becomes doubly difficult (but not impossible!) to overcome.
+Battling any form of cancer can be a feat in itself.
+But when cancer is accompanied with fatigue, it can become even more difficult to manage.

 Fatigue is defined generally “as a feeling of lack of energy and motivation that can be physical, mental or both.”
 It can be an effect of the different stresses in life.

 Fatigue differs entirely from tiredness.
 Unlike tiredness, fatigue is not relieved by rest or sleep, and is usually excessive and “whole-body”.
-It can span a few weeks or last a month or two (Acute Fatigue).
-However, when fatigue lasts more than 6 months, it is categorized as a chronic (fatigue) condition.
+It can span a few weeks or last a month or two (acute fatigue).
+However, when fatigue lasts more than 6 months, it is categorised as a chronic (fatigue) condition.

 Cancer-related fatigue (CRF or cancer-fatigue) occurs in about 70-100% of all cancer patients.
 It is easily the most unmanaged symptom among patients with cancer undergoing chemotherapy, radiation, or biotherapy.
 In short, CRF is the most common side effect of cancer and its treatment.